 A professional will provide an unbiased report that is not influenced by either the buyer or seller.
 A professional surveyor will also know the unique issues common to certain makes, models, and model years and what impact those issues may have.

-I have been inspecting and surveying boats for more than 35 years.
-After 35 years in the marine industry with extensive experience as a professional captain, marine mechanic, rigger, salesman, and more I have seen just about anything and everything in the marine industry you can think of.
+After 35 years in the marine industry with extensive experience as a professional captain, marine technician, rigger, salesman, and more I have seen just about anything and everything in the marine industry you can think of.